ninatu/DWT/player/README.md

 For one and the same piece of music, there often exists a large number of recordings representing different interpretations by various musicians.
-This program can load a dataset with the groups of such recordings and precomputed alignments for all recordings in one group using differant algorithm (for example, using DTW), and after that allow you to jump freely between different audio recordings in one group.
+This program allows you to load a dataset with the groups of such recordings and precomputed alignments for all recordings in one group using different algorithms (for example, using DTW, fast-DTW, etc), and after that allows you to jump freely between different audio recordings in one group.

 ## Prerequisites